 - Simultaneous Fire Attack & Search: This model is the most realistic search evolution in the American fire service.
 The majority of America responds with less than 10 firefighters to a fire on average.
 Therefore, the first due crew’s efforts are critical in regard to rescue and fire suppression.
 This evolution demonstrates how a reduced staffing crew equipped with a situational awareness TIC on the nozzleman and a decision-making TIC on the crew leader allows for simultaneous fire attack and search while moving to the seat of the fire.

 - VEIS: VEIS is a standard concept in rescue but when tactical thermal imaging is implemented it becomes a game-changer!
-Students learn and reinforce basic VEIS concepts such as ladder placement, when to take glass, and door control.
-With Tactical TIC usage they are able to implement faster more efficient search methods, close and search beyond the door if necessary, and crew leaders are able to monitor conditions of the search member serving as an extra level of accountability.
+Students learn and reinforce basic VEIS concepts such as ladder placement when to take glass and door control.
+With Tactical TIC usage they are able to implement faster more efficient search methods, close and search beyond the door if necessary, and crew leaders are able to monitor the conditions of the search member serving as an extra level of accountability.

 Day 4 Implementation Procedures:

-This program and course offering are labor and planning intensive.
+This program and course offerings are labor and planning-intensive.
 We have assisted several departments internationally with this training and our pre-planning ranged from 1-3 months depending upon their needs and level of training that was required.
 We will need advanced notice as soon as possible to begin properly planning for this event.
-Our instructors will need a total of 6 days off to do this event consisting of: one travel day, four work days, and one travel day to return home.
+Our instructors will need a total of 6 days off to do this event consisting of one travel day, four work days, and one travel day to return home.

 Please let us know if you have any questions or concerns as this program is completely customized to your needs and specific requests.
 Thanks again for choosing Insight Training LLC as your thermal imaging training provider.